Paris' Arc de Triomphe Is Being Wrapped in Fabric

 Visitors to the famous Napoleonic arch, which dominates the Champs-Elysees Avenue, will not only be able to see the gleaming fabric, but also touch it too — as the artists had intended.

-Those climbing the 50 meters (164 feet) to the top will step on it when they reach the roof terrace.
+Those climbing the 164 feet to the top will step on it when they reach the roof terrace.

 In a press conference celebrating the project entitled “Arc de Triomphe, Wrapped,” France’s Culture Minister Roselyne Bachelot called it “a formidable gift offered to Parisians, the French and beyond, to all art lovers.”